-PANIC 2017 included a number of contributions describing different aspects of the Belle II physics program, including quarkonium physics, CPV sensitivity, and CKM metrology, among others.
-A full review of the Belle II physics program will be published in the report from the Belle II Theory Interface Platform $(B2TiP)^6$.
-This includes a full description of the detector, software, analysis tool, etc. Only a few highlights from the physics program are given here.
+PANIC 2017 featured a number of contributions describing different aspects of the Belle II physics program, including quarkonium physics, CPV sensitivity, and CKM metrology, among others.
+A full review of the Belle II physics program will be published in the report from the Belle II Theory Interface Platform (B2TiP)6.
+This report will also include a full description of the detector, software, and analysis tools.
+A few highlights from the physics program are given here.

-Some of the physics studies that could be possible with early data include quakonium spectroscopy.
+Some of the physics studies that could be possible with early data include quarkonium spectroscopy.
 There has been considerable progress recently in Lattice QCD7 and Belle II has the opportunity to search for some of the missing states in the bottomonium spectrum.
-There is also much to be done to quantify and confirm the presence of the plethora of XYZ states that have been observed recently, though this will require non- $\Upsilon(4S)$ samples, which are unlikely to be produced in early running.
+There is also much to be done to quantify and confirm the presence of the plethora of XYZ states that have been observed recently.